-\begin{theorem}[ACOE, Theorem 5.2.1 and 7.2.1, \cite{serdarlectures}] Consider an MDP $(\bx,\bu,\ct, c)$ such that $\ct$ satisfies the minorization condition with some probability measure $\rho$ and constant $\epsilon > 0$, and suppose Assumption \ref{basicassump} holds.
-Then there exists a constant $g$ and $h\in C_{b}(\bx)$ such that the following fixed point equation, referred to as ACOE, holds:
+\begin{theorem}[ACOE] Consider an MDP $(\bx,\bu,\ct, c)$ such that $\ct$ satisfies the minorization condition (\ref{minorizationCond}) with some probability measure $\rho$ and constant $\epsilon > 0$, and suppose Assumption \ref{basicassump} holds.
+Then there exists $g \in \mathbb{R}$ and $h\in C_{b}(\bx)$ such that the following fixed point equation, referred to as ACOE, holds:

 where $g=\inf_{\gamma\in\Gamma_{A}}J_{\infty}(c,\ct,\gamma)(x)$ for all $x \in \bx$.
 Furthermore, there exists a deterministic stationary policy $\gamma^{*}:\;\bx\to\bu$ such that